Harrison Phillips: Buffalo Bills

 The Buffalo Bills selected Phillips in the third round (96th overall) of the 2018 NFL Draft.
 Phillips was the tenth defensive tackle drafted in 2018.

 The Bills previously acquired the pick used to select Phillips along with Jordan Matthews in a trade with the Philadelphia Eagles.

-On May 30, 2018, the Buffalo Bills signed Phillips to a four-year, $3.34 million contract that includes a signing bonus of $775,040.
+On May 30, 2018, the Bills signed Phillips to a four-year, $3.34 million contract that includes a signing bonus of $775,040.
 Phillips played a reserve role as a 1-tech tackle during his rookie season, alternating snaps with Star Lotulelei, Kyle Williams, and Jordan Phillips.

 In his second year, Phillips recorded his first career sack against the New York Giants, taking down Eli Manning during a 28–14 Bills win.
 In Week 3, Phillips suffered a torn ACL and was ruled out for the season.
 He was placed on injured reserve on September 24, 2019.

 Minnesota Vikings

 On March 16, 2022, Phillips signed a three-year, $19.5 million contract with the Minnesota Vikings.
+He started all 17 games in 2022, recording 59 tackles and 1.5 sacks.
+Phillips followed up his strong 2022 season by setting career-highs in 2023, recording 92 tackles and three sacks.

+On September 10, 2024, Phillips signed a two-year extension with the Vikings, keeping him under contract through the 2026 season.

+New York Jets

+On August 21, 2025, Phillips and a 2027 seventh-round pick were traded to the New York Jets in exchange for 2026 and 2027 sixth round picks.